The Perception of Childbirth Pain

 It is true that it always feels like pain, but that proves nothing - ice against a naked back always passes for fire.
 Mark Twain

 Is the glass half empty, or half full?
-While your perception of the contents won't affect the volume, it certainly affects your satisfaction with the contents.
+While your perception of the contents does not affect the volume, it certainly affects your satisfaction with the contents.

 One of the problems of fear during labor, is fear can influence our perception of sensations.
 A woman who is fearful of pain will describe the sensations as much more intense and painful than a woman who is not fearful of the pain.
 It is not that the pain and pressures of childbirth do not exist for the confident woman; she simply interprets the sensations as more than just pain.